ben-denham/lecture_notes/java/portfolio.rst

       }

       public void m7() {
-	  // Note, Pencil mut be declared in the method before creating an instance.
+	  // Note, Pencil mut be declared in the method before creating an
-	  // Otherwise, the operations are out of sequence.
+	  // instance.
+Otherwise, the operations are out of sequence.
 	  // Can't be accessed at all from outside the method. class Pencil {

 	      public void m8() {
+		  System.out.println(
-		  System.out.println("Inner class of Employee m7 - Pencil .. m8");
+		  "Inner class of Employee m7 - Pencil ..m8");
 	      }

 	  }